TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/pcie_enumerate_ep.md

 solution directory (ti-sample-kmdf\\x64\\Release).

 #### Deploying on Windows

+The following files from the build output folder need to be copied to the target machine:

+- ti-sample-kmdf.inf
+- ti-sample-kmdf.sys
+- ti-sample-kmdf.cat
+- ti-sample-kmdf.cer
+- ti-sample-console.exe

 Windows by default only accepts signed drivers.
 An installation can be modified to accept socalled test signed drivers.
 The Windows KMDF sample